KantaraInitiative/CISWG/MVCR-Spec/MVCR-v0.8/MVCR v0.8-Draft.md

 The reference implementation for v0.8 draft of the Consent Receipt specification is the  Kantara CISWG demo Implementation for the Work Group sign-up form.
 The examples in this Consent Receipt specification are taken from this implementation.  https://kantarainitiative.org/beta-signup/

-Kantara has a unique brand, in that it is a community of people invested in developing trusted services around identity.
-Easier access to manage and withdraw consent will further reflect the trusted brand that Kantara has built.
+Kantara has a trusted and unique brand in trusted services, in that it is a community of people invested in standards development, trust tech, policy, protocols around identity and policy.

+Manage PI in membership and withdraw consent will further reflect the trusted brand that Kantara has built.

 To implement the consent receipt a review was required